rossus/quadria/README.md

-Quadria v0.1
+Quadria v1.0
 ============

 ## About

 Here I just try to recreate one game I had seen back in 2009 on one of my school's computers.
 I failed to find it anywhere else and forgot it's name, so I just try to make new one.
 It has only hotseat console mode now.
+UI version is developing here: https://github.com/rossus/codex-gen-quadria-ui

 ## Install